David Berman (musician): Hiatus from music: 2009–2017

 Alongside the news of the band's dissolution, Berman publicly announced, for the first time, that his father was the lobbyist Richard Berman, who he viewed as markedly loathsome and from whom he had been estranged since 2006.
 Berman reported owing Richard money, and once donated to a supposed investigation of Richard, initiated by the watchdog group Citizens for Responsibility and Ethics in Washington, who called upon the Internal Revenue Service's intervention.
 Upon considering the commercialization of modern musicians, he began to see his and Richard's lives intertwining; Berman's guilt about his father and said consideration were the reasons he retired Silver Jews, saying:

 After Silver Jews disbanded, Berman became a recluse.
 The "hermit, solitary aspect to the way [Berman] live[d]" predated this time, according to a 2008 interview—and Nastanovich reflected two years earlier that Berman had "gotten more reclusive".
 In 2005, posed with the question of whether he had chosen between vulgarity or loneliness, Berman said "it's been loneliness up till now but it looks like things are changing for the better/worse".
 His public perception became intertwined with fiction—significant speculation upon the events of his suicide attempt had reportedly occurred before this time.
-His seclusion, according to Stephen Hyden of Uproxx, concoted a perceived "mythology".
+His seclusion, according to Steven Hyden of Uproxx, constructed a perceived "mythology".

 Berman published a 2009 book of surreal, minimalist cartoons called The Portable February to mixed reviews.
-He would later work with German artist Friedrich Kunath on the book You Owe Me a Feeling (2012), which features paintings and poetry by Kunath and Berman, respectively.
+He later worked with German artist Friedrich Kunath on the book You Owe Me a Feeling (2012), with paintings by Kunath and poetry by Berman.
 Cassie sought a career in pediatric therapy.
-In 2010, he spoke about his difficulties with writing a book about his father—seeking to become his "nemesis"; HBO nearly adapted the book, but Berman canceled production, saying he did not want to glamorize his father.
+In 2010, Berman spoke about his difficulties with writing a book about his father—seeking to become his "nemesis"; HBO nearly adapted the book, but Berman canceled production, saying he did not want to glamorize his father.
 In an article about Berman, Derek Robertson said that a significant amount of his personal life was an "explicit rebuke" to Richard and an attempt to evade institutional power—Thomas Beller interpreted Berman's disdain as both political and personal.

-By 2016, Berman had experienced the deaths of both his friend Dave Cloud and his mother, which compelled him to adopt the middle name Cloud and write the song "I Loved Being My Mother's Son", respectively.
+By 2016, Berman had experienced the deaths of both his friend Dave Cloud and his mother, which compelled him to adopt Cloud as his middle name, and write the song "I Loved Being My Mother's Son".
 He was still in contact with Malkmus and maintained a close relationship with Silver Jews drummer Brian Kotzur.
 According to Nastanovich, at one point Berman intended to write new Silver Jews songs; he ultimately became more interested in a new style.
-As noted by Jewish Currents' Nathan Goldman, Berman soon "inaugurated...a different artistic phase with a series of songs about the disappointments of expectations unfulfilled", contrasting the "odes to the open field of possibility" that closely proceeded the Silver Jews' conclusion.
+As noted by Jewish Currents' Nathan Goldman, Berman soon "inaugurated...a different artistic phase with a series of songs about the disappointments of expectations unfulfilled", contrasting the "odes to the open field of possibility" that closely preceded the Silver Jews' conclusion.